Mieze/IntelLucy/README.md

 ## IntelLucy
-IntelLucy is an open source driver for the Intel X500 family of 10 GBit Ethernet controllers.
+IntelLucy is an open source driver for the Intel X500 family of 10GBit Ethernet controllers.

 **Key Features of the Driver**
 - Supports Intel X520, X540, X550 and 82598 Ethernet adapters.